 Migraines and headaches of all types can be debilitating.
 Sometimes, people believe medications are the only way to treat migraines.
 We have successfully helped hundreds of patients from all over central and northern Vermont with chronic headaches and migraines using acupuncture.
-We also are pleased to have Vermont’s only expert at combining craniosacral therapy with acupuncture to cause substantial pain reduction providing treatments in our Montpelier and Willeston office.
+We also are pleased to have Vermont’s only expert at combining craniosacral therapy with acupuncture to cause substantial pain reduction providing treatments in our Montpelier and Williston office.
 If you’re interested in avoiding, eliminating or reducing your need for pain medications for migraines, consider an appointment at Integrative Acupuncture.

 What Causes Migraines and Headaches?

 There are different types of headaches with different causes.
 Primary headaches includes tension headaches, migraines and cluster headaches.
 Secondary headaches are results from other illnesses, such as sinus headaches, dental headaches and head injuries.

 Migraine headaches result from a combination of blood vessel enlargement and the release of chemicals from nerve fibers that coil around these blood vessels.
 During the headache, an artery enlarges that is located on the outside of the skull just under the skin of the temple (temporal artery).
 This causes a release of chemicals that cause inflammation, pain, and further enlargement of the artery.